lostmsu/lostmsu.github.io/_posts/2019-10-24-Git-Explode.md

 excerpt_separator: <!--more-->
 ---

-This is a story of lost and recovered code for a project I just created.
+A story of lost and recovered code for a project I just created.

 <!--more-->

-## Explosion
+## Boom!

 While upgrading [Gradient](https://losttech.software/gradient.html) to TensorFlow 1.15,
 I faced the need for a way to create a